ZONE: Zero-Shot Instruction-Guided Local Editing: Method

 Based on this finding, we devise a simple yet effective localization module that semantically locates the edited region with instruction $\mathcal{T}_{I}$.
 Specifically, we first collect the attention maps of the denoising model of IP2P from all timesteps of the denoising process.
 Then, we average and resize the maps to obtain averaged attention maps $\mathcal{M}_{A} \in \mathbb{R}^{H \times W \times L}$.
-Note that the $L$ tokens include the ``start-of-text" and ``end-of-text" tokens, whose corresponding attention maps are $M^{1}$ and $M^{L}$, respectively.
-As depicted in Fig.~\ref{fig:diff}, the attention weights (\emph{i.e.,} the brightness of the pixels) of these maps tend to decrease along the tokens, so we subtract the last token's cross-attention map from the first token's and binarize the result with a fixed threshold $T$:
+We observe that the first attention map $\mathcal{M}_{A}^{1}$ primarily emphasizes the attention weights of the non-edited region.
+Subsequent attention maps $\mathcal{M}_{A}^{2,..., L}$ shift attention towards the edited region.
+Therefore, we subtract the last cross-attention map from the first attention map and binarize each pixel $(m, n)$ with a fixed threshold $T$ to highlight the edited region and mitigate the background noise:

 where $T$ is empirically set to $128$.
 This yields a rough, noise-filtered edited region mask $\mathcal{M}_{b}$ most related to $\mathcal{T}_{I}$ (see Fig.~\ref{fig:overview}~(a)).

 Moreover, we find that IP2P performs not as well as MagicBrush in the ``remove" editing but preserves better object identity in terms of ``add" and ``change".
 Therefore, we design a fused IP2P module with a trainable action classifier $\mathcal{A}_{I}$.
 As illustrated in Fig.~\ref{fig:overview}~(c), we lock the weights of both IP2P and MagicBrush and use a pretrained action classifier $\mathcal{A}_{I}$ to steer the denoising process based on $\mathcal{T}_{I}$: